Deep roots.

 Working the same land across generations, decisions are guided by the essential nature of the vineyard—not by the need to maximise production.

-Old bush vine Garnacha at Casa La Rad
+Old garnacha vines garnacha the bush method at Casa La Rad

 Vision and legacy

 The first vines of Casa La Rad were planted in 1974 by Gonzalo Rojas, in the highest part of the estate.
-Guided by intuition—uncommon in Rioja at the time—he believed altitude could define a new direction for Rioja Oriental.
+Guided by an intuition—uncommon in Rioja at the time—that altitude would define a new dimension of Rioja Oriental.

-After his unexpected passing in 1982, his daughter Alicia continued the project, preserving not only the vineyards, but the vision behind them.
+After his unexpected passing in 1982, his daughter Alicia continued the project, preserving not only the vineyards, but the vision he had for them.

-Today, those same vines yield wines of quiet complexity—something only time, and a well-chosen site, can give.
+Today, those same vines yield wines of quiet complexity—something only time, and a well-chosen site, can provide.

 Traditional vineyard in Rioja Oriental Casa La Rad